CIRED/cape_town_NEDUM_Python/docs/_sources/guidelines.rst.txt

 **It should be noted that prospective scenarios only represent conceivable futures that may inform cost-benefit analysis, and have no predictive value per se, as many phenomena are neglected to preserve tractability**.

-As such, **NEDUM-2D** only makes predictions with respect to some simplifying assumptions (exogenous land availability and subsidized housing, etc.) and some economic mechanisms (housing supply and demand) described above [#f5]_.
-Although it is calibrated to stick closely to reality at present time, the number of parameters fed into the model is restricted to avoid overfitting and extreme sensitivity of the outputs to initial conditions.
+As such, **NEDUM-2D** only makes predictions with respect to some simplifying assumptions (exogenous land availability and subsidized housing, etc.) and economic mechanisms (housing supply and demand) described above [#f5]_.
+Although it is calibrated to stick closely to reality at the initial state, the number of parameters fed into the model is restricted to avoid overfitting and extreme sensitivity of the outputs to initial conditions.

 Indeed, the aim of such a model is to provide simulations for the future, with the largest external validity possible in the absence of observable counterfactuals.
 For them to be informative, they need to display complex direct and indirect effects while keeping tractable the mechanisms that cause them, hence the need to restrict the number of such mechanisms that are interacting in equilibrium.